homerclassic/exocore/_daily/Tracing Remilia’s History An External View.md

 ![milady-sonora](/images/milady-sonora.png)

-On 25th September 2021, Milady Maker NFT launched.
+On 25th September 2021, [Milady Maker](https://twitter.com/MiladyMaker333) launched.
 Known contributors to the design and development of this project include Milady Sonora, Charlotte, FOD, Worm, and Rahab.
 There may well be other contributors of whom I am not aware.
 And the rest is ongoing history.

 I want to emphasize that Remilia represents a broad collective of people.
 The current controversy isn’t a discord between Charlotte and four members of Remilia; it is a collective contention involving four members against the entirety of the RemCo.